 5. Try Head Massage

-Your doctor may advise the best cure but a few minutes of massaging your forehead, neck, and temples can help ease a tension headache, which may result from stress.
+Your neurosurgeon in Bangalore may advise the best cure but a few minutes of massaging your forehead, neck, and temples can help ease a tension headache, which may result from stress.
 Or apply gentle, rotating pressure to the painful area.

 6. Avoid Stress